Note: Entry into the Medical Illustration Graduate Program (MIGP) occurs only in the Fall semester, which starts in mid-August.

-In accordance with Board of Regents Policy 4.1.6, all applicants for admission to Augusta University from Fall 2011 forward will be required to provide validation of lawful presence in the United States.
+In accordance with Board of Regents Policy 4.1.6, all applicants for admission to Augusta University are required to provide validation of lawful presence in the United States.
 Acceptance to Augusta University is conditional until lawful presence is verified.
-ALL applicants who are U.S. citizens must submit documentation that verifies his/her lawful presence in the United States at time of application to email@example.com.
+ALL applicants who are US Citizens must submit documentation that verifies his/her lawful presence in the United States at time of application to the Office of Admissions.

 The Office of Disability Services provides a variety of services and accommodations to meet the needs of disability related concerns in accordance with the Americans with Disability Act – Amended Act (2008), the Americans with Disabilities Act of 1990, and Board of Regents' policies.
 Accommodations for students with disabilities are made on an Individual basis.